Be aware that some of these mechanics may be particularly advanced, and

 -

-Example: The cell specifies that for non-beta
+Example: The cell specifies that on 30 FPS there's a cursed

 -